yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-021_Validate_Password_Advice_Button_Functionality.md

 ---

 ## ✅ Expected Result

-The system should display password requirements or password creation guidelines to assist the user
+- The system should display password requirements
+- User is informed about valid password criteria before or during input